The Testament of Arkadia

-"The Testament of Arkadia" is the twenty-third episode of the first series of Space: 1999.
+"The Testament of Arkadia" is the fifth episode of the first series of Space: 1999.
 The screenplay was written by Johnny Byrne; the director was David Tomblin.
 The final shooting script is dated 5 February 1975, with a revised final shooting script dated 25 February 1975.
 Live-action filming took place Tuesday 11 February 1975 through Tuesday 25 February 1975.
+The episode was first broadcast on 2 December 1975 in the United States and 12 February 1976 in the UK.

-In this episode the moon is inexorably pulled towards a planet devastated by a nuclear war, causing Moonbase Alpha energy reserves and essential supplies to be rapidly depleted.
+In the episode, the Moon is inexorably pulled towards a planet devastated by a nuclear war, causing Moonbase Alpha energy reserves and essential supplies to be rapidly depleted.
 The Alphans discover the planet was once inhabited by an ancient human civilisation predating Earth's own.

 Plot

 The Moon changes direction and enters a solar system, coming to a halt near a potentially habitable planet.
 Moonbase Alpha begins to steadily lose power.
 The cause is presumed to be an unidentified force emanating from the planet.

 With Alpha on course for total power failure, the planet could be the crew's only chance for survival.
 Commanding an Eagle, Koenig leads a survey mission.
 The team includes two specialists: polymath Anna Davis and engineer Luke Ferro.
 The planet is lifeless, having been devastated by nuclear war in the distant past, and its survivability prospects are grim: it will take two years to reclaim the soil and sow crops, but Alpha's food supply will run out in less than a year.

 In a cave, the team find a collection of skeletons and wall markings resembling the root language Sanskrit.
 Analysis shows that the beings, who died of radiation poisoning some 25,000 years ago, were virtually indistinguishable from humans.
 Translating the markings, Davis realises that they are a historical record: the "Testament of Arkadia", which notes that some of the planet's population left for other worlds.
 The testament ends with a plea to make Arkadia live again.
 Ferro believes that the Arkadians were humanity's forebears.
 His theory is corroborated by petrified leaves found by Davis, which match those of Earth trees.
 Unknown to the rest of the team, Ferro and Davis are distracted by an intense, eerie chord.
 Wordlessly, their fear turns to understanding.